UNICORE-EU/server-bundle/README-UPGRADE.txt

 To update from UNICORE 8.x, the main step is to update the jar files.

+If you use the H2 database (i.e. data is stored in files in the "unicorex/data" directory), you'll need to update the DB contents.
+We provide a helper script for that, details are given below.

 ***
 ***  Detailed update procedure from 8.x
 ***